inspire-group/RON-Gauss/README.md

 RON-Gauss is a system for non-interactive differentially-private data release.
 The implementation is based on the following paper:

 *Thee Chanyaswad, Changchang Liu, and Prateek Mittal.
-“Coupling Random Orthonormal Projection with Gaussian Generative Model for Non-Interactive Private Data Release.” arXiv preprint arXiv:1709.00054 (2017).* (https://arxiv.org/abs/1709.00054)
+“RON-Gauss: Enhancing Utility in Non-Interactive Private Data Release,” Proceedings on Privacy Enhancing Technologies (PETS), vol. 2019, no. 1, 2018.* (https://arxiv.org/abs/1709.00054)

 Hence, please refer to this paper for more detail on the RON-Gauss model.